Nation’s best to compete in sheep and yard dog trials

 Dogs will be fresh from the Forbes, Quirindi and Eugowra yard dog trials.

 Bill Luff, of Gundagai, along with Geoff McDougall, Hay, fresh from winning the Bendigo Victoria Championship, Kevin Howell, of Eugowra, and many others are expected to be among the top line competitors.

 The event is designed to demonstrate everyday skills a working dog would use on a farm.

 Each entrant has 12 minutes to gather a mob of about 18 sheep, herd them through a draft, and then on and off a truck.

 Starting on a score of 100, points are deducted for livestock and mishandling breakaway sheep and ineffective work.

-The event is limited to an open trial, with no encourager or novice class, and handlers entering their four best dogs.
+Run by the NSW Sheepdog Workers Incorporated, the event is limited to an open trial, with no encourager or novice class, and handlers entering their four best dogs.

 The event is a three-sheep field trial, requiring the dog to move the sheep around a designed course.

 The dog begins by casting around the sheep, bringing them back to the worker.

 The dog and worker then move around a marked course through obstacles of a race and bridge before penning them within 15 minutes.